 17. The brain is a biological and electrochemical organ.
 Its wetware is very different from that of a computer’s hardware and software.
 The brain does not process like a computer either.
 Rather the brain’s function — in relation to the mind — is to store, activate, express, and shape, memory.

-18. The ongoing brain signal interacts with itself, and with the sensory signal, simultaneously.
-This triggers a continuous, coordinated, semi-connected set of (excitatory/inhibitory) general memory activation.
+18. The ongoing brain signal interacts with both itself and the sensory signal, simultaneously.
+This triggers a continuous, coordinated, partly-connected & partly independent (i.e. “metastable”) set of (excitatory & inhibitory) general memory activation.

 19. If mind and memory are manifest within the brain, does this make the mind 100% physical, and mechanical?
-I argue no. I believe higher aspects of mind – creativity, inspiration, love, beauty, passion, selflessness etc. – can play a large role in mind, and brain.
-I think these higher states of mind have a strong element of mystery.
+I argue no. I believe higher aspects of mind – creativity, inspiration, love, beauty, passion, integrity etc. – often play a large role in mind, and brain.
+I also think these higher states have a strong element of mystery.
 They are neither 100% predictable nor comprehensible.
 The mind can be powerful in ways that are not easily understood, and are far from having an obvious “mechanism.”

-20. My personal view is the “higher self” — creativity, inspiration, compassion, love, spontaneity, humor, wholeheartedness, integrity, insight, genius, spiritual or religious experience etc. — is a key part of the mind.
-It provides crucial context in which the mind during daily living plays out.
+20. My personal view is the “higher self” — creativity, inspiration, compassion, spontaneity, humor, wholeheartedness, integrity, insight, genius, spiritual or religious experience etc. — is a key part of the mind.
+It underlies the mind’s “lower” or more routine aspects; providing crucial context in which the mind during daily living plays out.
 Part of the mind therefore is connected to the brain in a non-predictable way.
-Some of what the mind/brain system is, and does, is a mystery!
+Some of what the mind/brain system is, and does, is a mystery connected to higher forces.

-22. In summary: one’s state of mind = (mostly) a set of active general memories, based on past experience = a corresponding set of FNN ranges.
+22. In summary: active mind = (mostly) a set of active general memories, based on past experience = a corresponding set of FNN range activity.

 The MA Method of mind-to-brain mapping enables a brain scientist or research group to define the mind, and map it to the brain, with significantly greater accuracy and precision than is currently possible.
 This can be done across people, tasks or movements, environments, measurement situations, disorders, external devices, and other variables.
 The mind can be envisioned quite clearly as it operates through space and time in the brain.

 Being able to generate accurate mind/brain maps is a valuable asset for most applied neuroscience companies and research groups.
 One example is brain computer interface (BCI) technology.
-Here the user’s state of mind, via the corresponding brain signal, controls the external device.
-If you can define the user state of mind accurately, you can then use it as a (well-defined) target for the user to “hit.”
+Here the user’s state of mind (much more so than task) controls the external device, via the corresponding brain signal.
+If you can define the user state of mind accurately, you can then use it as a target for the user to “hit.”
 The user and her research team can construct optimal mind/brain “targets” for BCI control.

 More accurate and better-understood mind/brain targets benefit the BCI designer.
-A device’s capabilities can be designed to mirror or connect more effectively to the targets if the targets are accurate representations of the user’s mental state.
+A device’s capabilities can be designed to incorporate the targets more effectively — if the targets are accurate representations of the user’s mental state.

-Better mind/brain targets also empower the BCI user.
+Better mind/brain targets can also empower the BCI user.
 Optimal states of mind can be researched, considered, and selected by the user.
 The criteria for optimal targets might be states of mind that are easy to achieve consistently (across tasks, situations…), natural to attain, and most desirable.
-State of mind targets intelligently and deliberately selected by the user & her team will be much more effective than targets where user input is minimal, or targets poorly understood.
+State of mind targets intelligently and deliberately selected by the user & her team will be much more effective than targets where user input is minimal, or targets the user poorly understands.

 The MA Method takes most of the mystery and guesswork out of cognitive neuroscience.
 Estimated improvement is from 30% to 80% accuracy.
 Mind-to-brain mapping done the “right way” is fun, exciting, and illuminating!
-More importantly, it’s an effective tool for enhancing and bringing useful insight to most applied neuroscience projects.
+More importantly, it’s a highly effective tool for bringing actionable insight to most applied neuroscience projects.